changtaoli/oct-for-spoofing-detection/README.md

 3. To do inference with our/your checkpoint, see the notebook named inference.
 After finishing inference and getting the score file, you can use tDCF_python_v2 directory which is provided by ASVspoof organizers to get EER and t-DCF.

 # Citation
-This part will be updated after online-pub.
+This part will be updated after uploading final files.